 - Ask whether they could spare a supply of their branded bookmarks to be included in every copy of your book that you handsell.
 You’re effectively offering them free advertising space before a bookbuyer.

-- Use their facilities – by which I don’t mean the loo!
+- Use their facilities.
+No, I don’t mean the loo!
 But if they have a coffee shop, and you plan to meet friends for coffee, or you want to eat out while you’re shopping, use their coffee shop.
 I’ve never met a bookish coffee shop I didn’t like…I even refer to the Bristol Foyles’ coffee shop as my Bristol office, and I’m only half-joking.
-It’s my city-centre place of choice for meetings with other authors, whether on a friendly basis or as one of my book promotion consultancy slots, and the chances of us both leaving the shop without buying a book as well as a coffee are pretty slim.
+It’s my city-centre place of choice for meetings with other authors, doing business or chilling out.
+And the chances of leaving the shop without buying a book as well as a coffee are pretty slim.
 In fact, I consider buying a book notional rent for my Bristol office – and if I really can’t think of a book I want, I can always buy a greetings card or a notebook.
 (Mmmm, notebooks!)

 - Show simple kindness and good manners: when buying a book, smile, chat (unless they’re hugely busy), say something nice, and thank them for their help.
-My local bookstore proprietor, Hereward Corbett of the Yellow-Lighted mini-chain, makes no secret of the fact that he always welcomes gifts of coffee from the nearby bakers – latte, please, if you’re passing…
+My local bookstore proprietor, Hereward Corbett of the Yellow-Lighted mini-chain, makes no secret of the fact that he always welcomes gifts of coffee from the nearby bakers.
+A latte to Hereward, please, if you’re passing…

 - Treat staff like the professionals that you both are.
 If you’re seeking a book for a particular purpose, ask for and respect their advice, which never fails to amaze me, unlike the “advice” that results from keyword searches on online retail sites (a recent Amazon search for books on Mothers’ Day yielded an array of tales of child abuse and other woes).